History

 Scotty engineering in the '70s

-From the mid 70’s to early 80’s engineered many television shows for Opryland Productions with and for entertainers such as Dolly Parton, Carol Burnett, Ann-Margrett, Bob Hope, Perry Como, Minnie Pearl, Johnny Cash, Jerry Lee Lewis, Joey Heatherton and others.
+From the mid 70’s to early 80’s engineered many television shows for Opryland Productions with and for entertainers such as Dolly Parton, Carol Burnett, Ann-Margret, Bob Hope, Perry Como, Minnie Pearl, Johnny Cash, Jerry Lee Lewis, Joey Heatherton and others.

 In 1989 served as a consultant for a weekly ABC-TV series titled "Elvis" focusing on the early years.